-For those that needed a break from dancing during the unusually warm spring evening, or just came for the fun atmosphere, their was Jenga, multiple cornhole boards and a photo-booth guaranteed to provide entertainment for all who dared to step behind the lens, playful props included.
+For those that needed a break from dancing during the unusually warm spring evening, or just came for the fun atmosphere, there was Jenga, multiple cornhole boards and a photo-booth guaranteed to provide entertainment for all who dared to step behind the lens, playful props included.

 I have a feeling this will become a monthly habit for many country music lovers in the city.

 YOU MAY ALSO ENJOY

 - Free Flowing Thoughts From My Time in Chicago A phone call with my cousin in Chicago, followed by bro...